securitytxt/security-txt/draft-foudil-securitytxt.md

 If information and resources referenced in a "security.txt" file are incorrect or not kept up to date, this can result in security reports not being received by the organization or sent to incorrect contacts, thus exposing possible security issues to third parties.
-Not having a security.txt file may be preferable to having stale information in this file.
+Not having a "security.txt" file may be preferable to having stale information in this file.
 Organizations must use the "Expires" field (see {{expires}}) to indicate to researchers when the data in the file is no longer valid.